Charles III of Spain: War of the Austrian Succession

 The peace between Charles and Austria was signed in Vienna in 1740.
 That year, Emperor Charles died leaving his Kingdoms of Bohemia and Hungary (along with many other lands) to his daughter Maria Theresa; he had hoped the many signatories to the Pragmatic Sanction would not interfere with this succession.
 However, this was not the case, and the War of the Austrian Succession broke out.
 France was allied with Spain and Prussia, all of whom were against Maria Theresa.
 Maria Theresa was supported by Great Britain, ruled by George II, and the Kingdom of Sardinia, which was then ruled by Charles Emmanuel III of Sardinia.

 Charles had wanted to stay neutral during the conflict, but his father wanted him to join in and gather troops to aid the French.
 Charles arranged for 10,000 Spanish soldiers that were to be sent to Italy under the command of the Duke of Castropignano, but they were obliged to retreat when a Royal Navy squadron under Commodore William Martin threatened to bombard Naples if they did not stay out of the conflict.

 The decision to remain neutral was again revived and was poorly received by the French and his father in Spain.
-Charles's parents encouraged him to take arms as his brother Infante Felipe had done.
-After publishing a proclamation on 25 March 1744 reassuring its subjects, Charles took the command of an army against the Austrian armies of the prince of Lobkowitz, who were at that point marching for the Neapolitan border.
+Charles's parents encouraged him to take arms as his younger brother Infante Felipe had done.
+After publishing a proclamation on 25 March 1744 reassuring his subjects, Charles took the command of an army against the Austrian army of Prince Lobkowicz, at that point marching for the Neapolitan border.

-In order to oppose the small but powerful pro-Austrian party in Naples, a new council was formed under the direction of Tanucci that resulted in the arrest of more than 800 people.
-In April Maria Theresa addressed the Neapolitans with a proclamation in which she promised pardons and other benefits for those who rose against the "usurpers", meaning the Bourbons.
+To oppose the small but powerful pro-Austrian party in Naples, a new council was formed under the direction of Tanucci that resulted in the arrest of more than 800 people.
+In April, Maria Theresa addressed the Neapolitans with a proclamation in which she promised pardons and other benefits for those who rose against the "usurpers", meaning the Bourbons.